Estimated Time: 25 minutes

 Tail the logs of the

-application.cf logs rate-limiter-app
+rate-limiter-appapplication.cf logs rate-limiter-app -

 Choose a client of your preference, but one that can show HTTP status code.
 Hit an

-) several times and see if you can get the rate limit to trigger.
+attendee-serviceendpoint (e.g./attendees) several times and see if you can get the rate limit to trigger.
 Observe the logs.Pic below is using Chrome with the Developer Tools.

 2.8.
 Questions